npsark/rshell/hw4REDO.md

 *iomanip* is a library dedicated to miscellaneous input and output manipulations.
 Let's get into some of them.

 ###setbase()
-`setbase()` is a function that allows the user to pick what number system is used to ouput integers.
+`setbase()` is a function that allows the user to pick what number system is used to output integers.
 Specifically, it can be set to decimal, octal, or hexadecimal.
 Here's an example.

 code:
 ```